 Diaper Bank: Tuesday 4-6 p.m. and Saturday 12-2 p.m. at Emanuel Presbyterian Church 4700 Colley Avenue

-- The Virginia State Corporation Committee has directed all electric, natural gas and water companies in Virginia to suspend service disconnections for 60 days.
-This includes Dominion Energy, Virginia Natural Gas and Hampton Roads Sanitation District (HRSD) whose bills are handled through the Hampton Roads Utility Billing Service (HRUBS).
+- The Virginia State Corporation Committee has directed all electric, natural gas and water companies in Virginia to suspend service disconnections through August 31st.
+This includes Dominion Energy, Virginia Natural Gas, and Hampton Roads Sanitation District (HRSD) whose bills are handled through the Hampton Roads Utility Billing Service (HRUBS).
 All of these utility providers must provide extended repayment plan options.
 Please reach out to your provider if you are struggling to pay your utility bills.